Transfa/transfa-python-sdk/README.md

 ## Documentation

-You can check the[Python API documentation](https://docs.transfapp.com/sdk/python/) for more details about the API.
+You can check the [Python API documentation](https://docs.transfapp.com/sdk/python/) for more details about the API.

 ## Installation